mwz724/mwz724.github.io/meche.md

 ![44D23701-B241-4D3B-A3AB-7A2E59BE0B32_1_105_c](https://user-images.githubusercontent.com/85243637/131033812-16ae71a8-91a4-4c09-a0be-ceef343ee31e.jpeg)

 <body>
-  Skills trained: coding with C++ in ROS environment, mount design
+  Skills trained: coding with C++ in ROS environment
 </body>

 <br>